simpleframeworks/jobsd/README.md

 - Jobs can have a number of params
   - All job params must be serializable with [gob encoding](https://golang.org/pkg/encoding/gob/)
 - Across a cluster all jobs should be named the same and have the same implementation.
+  - Not all jobs need to implemented across the cluster (facilitates new code and new jobs)
 - All jobs need to be registered before the instance `Up()` func is called